Isotonic Distributional Regression: Case study: Probabilistic quantitative precipitation forecasts

 Before describing our IDR implementation, we review its leading competitors, namely, state of the art parametric distributional regression approaches that have been developed specifically for accumulated precipitation.

-The ensemble model output statistics (EMOS) technique of \citet{Scheuerer2014} is based on the three-parameter family of left-censored generalized extreme value (GEV) distributions.
+Techniques of ensemble model output statistics \citep[EMOS;][]{Gneiting2005b} type can be interpreted as parametric instances of generalized additive models for location, scale and shape \citep[GAMLSS;][]{Rigby2005}.
+The specific variant of \citet{Scheuerer2014} which we use here is based on the three-parameter family of left-censored generalized extreme value (GEV) distributions.
 The left-censoring generates a point mass at zero, corresponding to no precipitation, and the shape parameter allows for flexible skewness on the positive half-axis, associated with rain, hail or snow accumulations.
 The GEV location parameter is modeled as a linear function of $\xhres$, $\xctr$, $\mptb = \frac{1}{50} \sum_{i=1}^{50} x_i$ and

 and the GEV scale parameter is linear in the Gini mean difference \eqref{eq:Gini} of the 52 individual forecasts in the covariate vector \eqref{eq:x}.
 While all parameters are estimated by minimizing the in-sample CRPS, the GEV shape parameter does not link to the covariates.